 CREST@UCS Business Development Manager

-Vicki is a committee member of the Shropshire Constructing Excellence network and a big supporter of STEAM educational activities.
+Vicki volunteers for a number of local community groups and is a committee member of the Shropshire Constructing Excellence network and a big supporter of STEAM educational activities.

 MBA (Keele University), PGCE, BSc Hons (University of Worcester)

 Philip is a physical geographer with a wide range of research interests and expertise but with a particular emphasis on fluvial geomorphology, sedimentology and hydrology.
 Since completing his PhD in 1999, he has undertaken Postdoctoral research at the University of the Witwatersrand and the University of British Columbia, and worked as a Lecturer in Physical Geography at the University of Melbourne.
 Over this time he has investigated rivers in Australia, New Zealand, southern Africa, Canada, Iceland and the UK.
 His research includes work on the role of flooding in forming and modifying river channels and floodplains; the impacts of glacier retreat and catastrophic flooding on rivers in glaciated landscapes; and Quaternary environmental change.

 Fiona’s background is in the social sciences with a specialist interest in rural geography and corresponding research experience in the socio-economic dimensions of rural change – perspectives relating to the digital economy, health and well-being, farm household adjustment, and rural tourism.
 She has had Principal Investigator and Co-investigator involvement in EU projects and RCUK funded studies.
 She also has experience of initiating, designing and developing research commissions for Welsh and Scottish Governments, the private sector and the third sector.
 Prior to joining the University of Chester, she worked at the University of Aberdeen.